netlify/netlify-plugin-secrets-manager/README.md

 package = "@netlify/plugin-secrets-manager"
 ```

+## Context based secrets

+The plugin has support for context based secrets, to allow injecting AWS secrets only to builds with a specific deploy context.
+To configure the context for a secret, add a secret tag via AWS secrets manager with a name of `NETLIFY_CONTEXT` and value of `production`, `deploy-preview` or `branch-deploy`.

+As a result, the plugin will inject the AWS secret only to builds with the matching deploy context.

 ## Additional configuration

 - By default the plugin injects the secrets with a `NETLIFY_AWS_SECRET_` prefix.
 You can override the default prefix